The Art of Descriptive Writing

 Don’t mix metaphors or use two similes in the same sentence

 Mixing metaphors or overusing similes can be painful to read, sucking all of the power out of your descriptions as your audience pauses to grimace at your questionable imagery.
 I honestly don’t have the heart to subject us both to some examples for this rule, but reading them in prose will leap out and sour a scene’s evocative power in much the same manner as when a musician is out of key or when a juggler drops his or her balls.

-Rule 5: Vary the length and structure of your prose to keep it fresh.
+Rule 5: Vary the length and structure of your prose in order to keep it fresh

 Once you begin to vary your prose, you should find that your writing will flow more smoothly across the page.
 Avoid using the same pattern of subject-verb parings by splitting and combining sentences as well as by inserting various descriptive elements.
 Mix up your dialogue and narrative as well, as large blocks of each can cause your story to lose focus and tension.

-Rule 6: Remember to engage the senses, emotions, and the imagination.
+Rule 6: Remember to engage the senses, the emotions, and the imagination

 When writing fiction, you are not merely relaying events to your reader.
 You are attempting to engage their imaginations, in order to evoke sensations and emotions within their mind’s eye.
 This means that every scene should contain at least some sensory details, emotional overtones, as well as places where the reader can flex their imagination.
 Leaving one or more of these components out of a scene will cause it to appear unbalanced or flat.

 Rule 7: Choose details with the scene’s mood, atmosphere, and purpose in mind